bekk/bekk-christmas/post/react/once-rendering-not-always-rendering.md

 # The Concept of Concurrent Mode

 As I mention in the introduction of this article, the concept of Concurrent Mode is not a _new feature_.
-Think of processors as an example, they got a scheduler prioritising the most important taks when some resources is available.
-The same is it for React, but instead of a processor, React has one thread it has to use wisely.
+Think of processors as an example, they got a scheduler prioritising the most important taks when a resource is available.
+The same is it for React, but instead of a processor, JavaScript has **one** thread it has to use wisely for user interaction (the UI thread).
+If this thread freezes, it can't react (pun intended) to new input.
+Concurrent Mode want to prevent this by creating several `mini-threads` in the main thread to be responsive.

 # The User Experience